Being strong means never having to think about your muscles.

 The body is meant to have the right amount of muscular tone so the art of living and moving is unconscious and taken care of because we have the requisite strength to accomplish whatever physical tasks we undertake.

-When someone comes to me to learn how to walk and is particularly weak I might tell them to engage their abdominal muscles for a short stroll to feel the benefit that core tone might bring them.
-But walking around that way all the time would be highly counter-productive.
+When someone who is particularly weak comes to me to learn how to walk, I might tell them to engage their abdominal muscles for a short stroll to feel the benefits of core tone.

 This is the best argument I have for exercising.